Dan Fouts: Legacy and playing style

 Fouts frequently credits Coryell for his success.
 Speaking in 1987, Fouts said, "You wouldn't be talking to me right now if it wasn't for Don, I'd be so far away from this.
 He meant everything.
 He made me."
 He credited three assistant coaches: Robinson from Oregon, Joe Gibbs, and Ernie Zampese from the Chargers.
 When Fouts was inducted into the Pro Football Hall of Fame, he chose Coryell to present him.
 Fouts considered strong line play to be another important factor in San Diego's offense and would buy his linemen dinner if they kept him from being sacked during a game.
 (Note: The starting linemen during Fouts' playoff seasons were Billy Shields, Doug Wilkerson, Don Macek, Ed White and Russ Washington.)

 The Chargers never went to the Super Bowl under Fouts; he frequently appears on lists of the best quarterbacks not to win a Super Bowl or play in one.
 The San Diego defense was often blamed for their failure to win a title during Fouts career; a strong unit before the trade of Fred Dean early in the 1981 season, the defense was among the league's worst for the next five years.
 (Note: Dean won two Super Bowls with the San Francisco 49ers.
 "I can't say how much it affected us, because we did make it to the AFC championship game," said Chargers' All-Pro defensive lineman Gary "Big Hands" Johnson of the loss of Dean.
 "But I could say if we had more pass rush from the corner, it might've been different."
 U-T San Diego in 2013 called the trade "perhaps the biggest blunder in franchise history.")
 Overall, the defense rated in the bottom quarter of the NFL in 10 of Fouts' 15 seasons in the league.
 Fouts was the first quarterback to be inducted into the Hall of Fame with no appearances in a title game (Super Bowl or the NFL championship game).
-He expressed the hope that others would follow, he said "The Super Bowl is what you play for, but it is not your career, and not how you should be judged."
+He expressed the hope that others would follow, saying "The Super Bowl is what you play for, but it is not your career, and not how you should be judged."